Disallowance and reservation in Canada: 1867–1881: Macdonald and Mackenzie

 In 1871, a question arose concerning the powers of the governor general, Canadian Cabinet and Parliament following the New Brunswick Legislature passing the Common Schools Act of 1871, which abolished church-run schools, and compelled Catholics to financially contribute to the replacement system of government-run public schools called Common Schools.
 A majority of the House of Commons attempted to pass a resolution to disallow the act, while Macdonald's Cabinet did not intend to use disallowance.
-Macdonald viewed the legislation as within the exclusive jurisdiction of the provincial legislature under section 93 of the British North America Act, Macdonald also viewed the New Brunswick government under Premier George Edwin King as friendly to his interests.
-President of Imperial Privy Council Lord Robinson refused to take action to disallow the enactment at the request Parliament, and responded by affirming that the power of disallowance of provincial enactments is held by the governor general acting on the advice of Canadian Cabinet.
+Macdonald viewed the legislation as within the exclusive jurisdiction of the provincial legislature under Section 93 of the British North America Act, Macdonald also viewed the New Brunswick government under Premier George Edwin King as friendly to his interests.
+Lord Robinson, the President of the Imperial Privy Council, refused to take action to disallow the act at the request of Parliament, and responded by affirming that the power of disallowance of provincial acts is held by the governor general acting on the advice of Canadian Cabinet.
 The controversy over the New Brunswick Common Schools Act did not fade away as the New Brunswick Legislature was emboldened to pass more provisions strengthening the provisions of the act, and a second resolution for disallowance was passed by the Parliament of Canada in 1873.
-Macdonald spoke out against Parliament's authority to disallow enactments, and Secretary of State for the Colonies Lord Wodehouse responded to Parliament further reinforcing that disallowance was the responsibility of Canadian Cabinet and the governor general, much to the disappointment of the Liberal members and Edward Blake who moved the resolution.
-Macdonald allowed the Common Schools Act to stand, and was subsequently affirmed in its validity by the Judicial Committee of the Privy Council decision in Maher v Town Council of Portland.
+Macdonald spoke out against Parliament's authority to disallow acts, and Secretary of State for the Colonies Lord Wodehouse responded to Parliament further reinforcing that disallowance was the responsibility of Canadian Cabinet and the governor general, much to the disappointment of the Liberal members and Edward Blake who moved the resolution.
+Macdonald allowed the Common Schools Act to stand, and it was subsequently affirmed in its validity by the Judicial Committee of the Privy Council decision in Maher v Town Council of Portland.

-The first session of the 1st Canadian Parliament saw two bills passed by Parliament on May 22, 1868, and subsequently reserved by Governor General Charles Monck.
+The first session of the 1st Canadian Parliament saw two bills passed on May 22, 1868, and subsequently reserved by Governor General Charles Monck.
 An Act to fix the Salary of the Governor General reduced the salary of the governor general from $10,000 to $6,500 which was not granted and was not recommended for royal assent by the governor general or by the Secretary of State for the Colonies Marquess of Chandos.
 The second bill, An Act respecting the Treaty between Her Majesty and the United States of America for the apprehension and surrender of certain offenders received royal assent in June and subsequently became law.